 Eligibility is determined from the project description in the application and ultimately with the approval of project plans and specifications.
-Compliance is thoroughly checked by the State during the disbursement process and through on site construction inspections.
+Compliance is thoroughly checked by the State during the disbursement process and through on-site construction inspections.
 There is no need for the CPA to do further testing.

-9. Procurement and Suspension and Debarment
+9. Procurement and Suspension and Debarment Procurement:

-Procurement:

-Follow State procurement guidelines as found in G. S. 143, Article 3.
+Follow State procurement laws as found in G. S. 143-129, 143-131 and 143, Article 3.

-Determine whether procurements were made in compliance with the provisions of the program requirements and any applicable laws, and that the awarding agency's procedures were followed.
+Determine whether procurements were made in compliance with provisions of the program requirements and any applicable laws, and that the awarding agency's procedures were followed.